 High-performing software teams rely heavily on automated testing to reduce change failure rates and maintain stable deployment cycles.Teams with stronger automation practices tend to experience fewer failed releases and faster recovery times.

 For engineering-led businesses, particularly those operating in automotive, aerospace, defence, medical or industrial sectors, the impact of software defects can be significant.
-Automated testing supports earlier detection of issues and provides documented evidence of validation, which is particularly relevant in regulated industries.
+Automated testing supports traceability, documented evidence of validation and compliance.

 What does Software Automation Testing involve?